JamesEvans2014/JamesEvans2014.github.io/_posts/2014-10-25-Stirling-Matrices-Part-2.md

 \\[
 \det (\tilde {A}\_n)=(-1)^{\frac {n(n-1)}{2}}\Big ( \prod\_{r=1}^n(r-1)!\Big )^{-1}.
 \\]
-The product is known as the superfactorial.
+The product in the above is known as the superfactorial.

 Let \\(\tilde {a}^n\_{ij}\\) denote the entries of the Stirling matrix \\(\tilde {A}_n\\).
 Then
 \\[